 Phase 2 - Data and service layer: OData and CDS

-Once you are comfortable with modern syntax, OO practices, and ADT, focus on modelling data and exposing services.
+Once you are comfortable with modern syntax, OO practices, and ADT, you should focus on modelling data and exposing data model.

 OData services